Quick and Dirty Thai Style Mango Fried Rice

 - Wok or Non-stick skillet

-- 4 tbsp Canola oil Or olive oil if you prefer
+- 4 tablespoon Canola oil Or olive oil if you prefer

 - 1 cup Carrots Shredded, or other vegetable